State setup guide

 LCSWGenerally the independent clinical social work path; confirm active status and scope with IDFPR.Keep supervision documentation if recently upgraded or joining a group.Match legal name, assumed name, EIN, NPI, CAQH, W-9, EHR, and payer records.Strong fit for credentialing, eligibility, claims, denials, and revenue reporting support.IDFPR Social Work licensing

-LSWConfirm whether your specific role and supervision status allow independent private practice.Supervision requirements may affect whether solo launch is appropriate.Do not form payer-facing records until license readiness is clear.Bomi can help later if the launch path moves into payer setup under an eligible practice model.IDFPR Social Work licensing
+LSWConfirm whether your specific role and supervision status allow independent private practice.Supervision requirements may affect whether solo setup is appropriate.Do not form payer-facing records until license readiness is clear.Bomi can help later if the setup path moves into payer setup under an eligible practice model.IDFPR Social Work licensing

-LPCConfirm whether the license supports independent practice or requires supervised clinical work.Supervision limitations can change whether solo launch, group launch, or employment is the right next step.Avoid payer applications until license independence is confirmed.Bomi becomes relevant once the credentialing and billing path is allowed and ready.IDFPR Professional Licensing in Illinois
+LPCConfirm whether the license supports independent practice or requires supervised clinical work.Supervision limitations can change whether solo setup, group setup, or employment is the right next step.Avoid payer applications until license independence is confirmed.Bomi becomes relevant once the credentialing and billing path is allowed and ready.IDFPR Professional Licensing in Illinois

-Next step: confirm your state board rulesUse the official Illinois licensing source before you decide whether to launch independently, stay supervised, or join a group first.
+Next step: confirm your state board rulesUse the official Illinois licensing source before you decide whether to setup independently, stay supervised, or join a group first.

 National steps

-These steps are not unique to Illinois, but they still need to match the state, address, entity, tax, payer, and EHR details you use for launch.
+These steps are not unique to Illinois, but they still need to match the state, address, entity, tax, payer, and EHR details you use for setup.

 Next step: clean up NPI and CAQHMake sure your individual NPI, organizational NPI decision, taxonomy, CAQH profile, W-9, and practice address are consistent before payer applications start.